rubengardner/battleship/README.md

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Enter "1" | On entering "1", it directs me to the instructions section.| PASS Entering "2"|  On entering "2", it directs me to the game set-up section . | PASS Entering a something different from 1 or 2| Displays error message and asks user to enter 1 or 2 | PASS Blank enter| Displays error message and asks user to enter 1 or 2  | PASS Enter " 1" or " 2"| Displays error message and asks user to enter 1 or 2  | PASS
+Enter "1" | On entering "1", it directs me to the instructions section| PASS Entering "2"|  On entering "2", it directs me to the game set-up section| PASS Entering something different from 1 or 2| Displays error message and asks user to enter 1 or 2| PASS Blank enter| Displays error message and asks the user to enter 1 or 2| PASS Enter " 1" or " 2"| Displays error message and asks the user to enter 1 or 2| PASS

 Testing screenshot: